AdvancedCustomFields/docs/fields/checkbox.md

 ```

 ### Display labels in a list
-This example demonstrates how to display the selected labels in an unordered list when "Return Format" is set to "Value".
+This example demonstrates how to display the selected labels in an unordered list when _Return Format_ is set to `Value`.
 ```
 <?php